ShaunCurtis/Blazr.Demo.DataPipeline/readme.md

 1. Take a record which we define as `TRecord`.
 2. Fix `TResult` as an async `ValueTask<CommandResult>`.

-First an interface that implements `ICQSRequest` and this functionality.
+An interface that implements `ICQSRequest` and this functionality.

 ```csharp
 public interface IRecordCommand<TRecord>